Wondering what your roof warranty covers?

 In conclusion, roof warranties that cover roofer-related and product-related mishaps and defects are great to have.
 While not every company offers them, we think every company should at least offer a workmanship warranty as a way of standing behind their work.
 This is why it is so important to find a roofing contractor that you trust to install your new roof.

-That’s why our team at Mars Restoration offers a full workmanship warranty.
+That’s why our team at MARS Restoration offers a full workmanship warranty.
 If you’re not satisfied with the work we’ve done or their obvious signs of roofer-related problems with your new roof, we’re happy to return and ensure that the work we did holds up.
-Contact Mars Restoration today for the best in roofing services.
+Contact MARS Restoration today for the best roofing services.